osgi/osgi.iot.contest.sdk/osgi.enroute.trains.location.provider/README.md

 #### Deployment

-Walt's bluetooth bundle was deployed to kura/ESF from Eurotech's Everywhere Device Cloud.
+The bluetooth bundle was deployed to kura/ESF from Eurotech's Everywhere Device Cloud.

 The rest of the demo was deployed using bnd-exported jars, as it requires OSGi R6.
 The .bndrun files are all in the ``trains.application`` project.